Generalized Gaussian Estimates and Local Limit Theorems for Discrete Convolution Powers of Complex Functions: The $d$-dimensional case: Introduction and Main Results

 We next turn our attention to local limit theorems.
 For fairly complete history on local limit theorems for complex-valued functions (up to the date of publication), we refer the reader to \cite{R23}.
 That article covers local limit theorems in one and several dimensions treating the cases of positive-homogeneous type and so-called imaginary homogeneous type.
 It also contains a history of the problem dating back to its initial investigation by E. L. De Forest in the nineteenth century and subsequent investigation by I. J. Schoenberg \cite{Schoenberg1953}, T. N. E. Greville\cite{Greville1966} (and later G. Strang \cite{Strang1962}, V. Thom\'{e}e \cite{Tho65,Thomee1969}).
 What isn't described in \cite{R23} is the recent progress made by \cite{CF24} (and to some extent \cite{Co25}) in the context of one dimension ($d=1$).
-The theorems in those articles give local limits with principle attractors ($H_k$), higher order corrections (the order determined by a degree $M\in\mathbb{N}$ and associated \textit{cumulants} up to that order), and generalized Gaussian-type error.
+The theorems in those articles give local limits with principle attractors ($H_k$), higher-order corrections (given by \textit{cumulants} up to a specified order of accuracy $M\in\mathbb{N}$), and generalized Gaussian-type error.
 Their results represent a significant improvement over the results in \cite{DSC14} and \cite{RSC17} (in the case $d=1$) where local limit theorems are presented with uniform error of the form $o(n^{-1/2m})$ and $o(n^{-\mu})$, respectively.
-Our theorem (Theorem \ref{thm:LLT}) below extends the results of \cite{RSC17} giving Gaussian-type error in place of the uniform error $o(n^{-\mu})$.
-It also extends the results of \cite{CF24} and \cite{Co25} for their cases of $M=0$ to $\mathbb{Z}^d$ for $d\geq 1$.
-In a forthcoming work, the authors hope to obtain a $d$-dimensional theory of local limit theorems with cumulants of arbitrary order.\\
+Our theorem below, Theorem \ref{thm:LLT}, extends the results of \cite{RSC17} giving Gaussian-type error in place of the uniform error $o(n^{-\mu})$ (see Corollary \ref{cor:LLTCor}).
+The theorem also extends the one-dimensional results of \cite{CF24} and \cite{Co25} to $\mathbb{Z}^d$ for $d\geq 1$ by giving local limits in terms of attractors and higher-order corrections (via cumulants) to any specified order of accuracy. \\

-To introduce our local limit theorem, we must first introduce the attractors with which it is written.
+To introduce our local limit theorems, we must first introduce the (base) attractors with which they are written.
 Given a positive-homogeneous polynomial $P$ (with $R=\Re P$ and positive-homogeneous order $\mu_P$), we define

 for $t>0$ and $x\in\mathbb{R}^d$.
-These functions arise as ``heat" kernels corresponding to the operator $\Lambda$ with symbol $P$, i.e., they appear as fundamental solutions to the (generally) higher-order heat-type equation
+These functions arise as ``heat" kernels corresponding to the operator $\Delta_{P}$ with symbol $P$, i.e., they appear as fundamental solutions to the (generally) higher-order heat-type equation